Waljee-Zhu-ML-Projects/HOSEA-Package/README.md

 - `dir` is the path to the directory containing all relevant files
 - `files_X` contains list of files for the specific type of information
-- `start` and `end` specifies the window during which to compute summaries for labs, medications and comorbidities
+- `start` and `end` specifies the window during which to compute summaries for labs, medications and comorbidities.
+The default, `-4` to `0` means we take data up to 4 years before the index date.
 - `verbose` specifies the amount of logging pushed to the console (0-3)
 - `out` is a list with entries `df` which is the dataframe for prediction and `master` which contains some metadata

 ## Quality control

+<div class="alert alert-warning"> QC is unavailable for now. </div>

 There are a few simple checks to see if the processed data matches the training data: